liccadollhouse/escha-staff-openscad/README.md

 The sphere does not have the "nubs" that are on the actual staff; I usually glue cotton balls to the sphere to get the effect.

-I am, of course, open to suggestions and improvements, as this was modeled relatively quickly to the point of being rushed.
+I am, of course, open to suggestions and improvements.
 I will definitely be making improvements to this model as time permits.
 You may contact me through GitHub.